rsdoiel/antenna/planet.md

 ---

-## Aid boat bound for Gaza was seized by Israel, but crew member still considers trip a win
+## Joy of Gaza aid boat's arrival turned to moment of fear, crew member says

 date: 2025-06-13, from: CBC, World News